Commercial Security Market Size and Share

 By Geography: Asia Pacific Momentum Challenges North American Leadership

-North America retained 34.2% of global revenue in 2024 on the back of strict life-safety statutes and early AI uptake.
-Regulatory momentum such as Alyssa’s Law continues to feed hardware refresh cycles, while cloud VMS adoption cuts recurring IT overhead.
+North America retained 34.2% of global revenue in 2024, driven by stringent life-safety regulations and early adoption of AI.
+Regulatory momentum, such as Alyssa’s Law, continues to feed hardware refresh cycles, while cloud VMS adoption cuts recurring IT overhead.
 Supply-chain vulnerabilities, spotlighted by the Spruce Pine quartz mine disruption, underscore the strategic imperative for domestic sensor production.

-Asia Pacific is racing ahead with an 11.1% CAGR, powered by smart-city programmes and a vast SME base that values cloud credentials.
+The Asia Pacific is racing ahead with an 11.1% CAGR, driven by smart-city programs and a vast SME base that values cloud credentials.
 National AI policies in the UAE and Saudi Arabia (part of the broader Middle East) further stimulate AI-powered deployments compliant with data-sovereignty rules.
-Europe’s enforcement of the AI Act makes biometric systems high-risk and drives demand for local-edge processing to keep data onshore.
+Europe’s enforcement of the AI Act renders biometric systems high-risk, driving demand for local-edge processing to keep data onshore.
 GCC data-centre booms and strong infrastructure spending create fresh demand across the region.

 Commercial Security Market CAGR (%), Growth Rate by Region